winglang/docsite/blog/2023-05-24-approach-to-devex.md

 3. **Fulfilling Challenges:** By abstracting cloud mechanics, developers should be able to focus more on addressing business needs instead of writing glue logic or boilerplate code.
 This would allow them to grapple with meaningful challenges, keeping them engaged and productive in their flow state.
 This too is a big challenge, but I feel we're on the right path to make progress there :)

 ## Conclusion
-It seems like we are attempting to add significant improvements in all three DevEx dimentions coined in the research paper.
+It seems like we are attempting to add significant improvements in all three DevEx dimensions coined in the research paper.
 It is very fulfilling for me to see because it is nice to learn that something you felt intuitively holds against a more formal inspection.

-But obviousely attempting somehthing is not enough.
+But attempting something is not enough.
 While it seems there could be potential in our approach, it is also evident that we face very big challenges.
-I blieve the main one is around our attempt at abstracting the cloud.
-We need to succeed in making the abstraction non-leaky, or mostly non-leaky, on one hand, while allowing developers to maintain control when needed on the other hand.
+I believe the main one is our attempt at abstracting the cloud.
+We need to succeed in making the abstraction non-leaky, or mostly non-leaky, on the one hand, while allowing developers to maintain control when needed on the other hand.
 Unlike with single machines, this has not been attempted successfully in the cloud yet.
 I think that the other main area of innovation in Wing, the local simulation, is less challenging to get right, but still not trivial.

 In both cases, even if we are successful, it remains to be seen how much of an impact on DevEx Winglang's innovations would make in the real world.
 I can't wait to get to a point in the future when Wing is mature enough and we can make a proper study with real developers to measure the actual impact of our approach on their productivity, creativity and autonomy.

 I hope this journey into Wing's approach to improving DevEx of coding cloud apps was enjoyable for you.
-I'm sure I speak on behalf of everyone on the team when I say that I'd love to get any feedback on our approch in general and our execution of it.
+I'm sure I speak on behalf of everyone on the team when I say that I'd love to get any feedback on our approach in general and our execution of it.

 Please check our [docs](https://docs.winglang.io) to learn more or our [playground](https://play.winglang.io) to "experience the experience".
-You are also welcome to [join our Slack](https://t.winglang.io/slack) and our DevEx related discussions there.
+You are also welcome to [join our Slack](https://t.winglang.io/slack) and our DevEx-related discussions there.